twhiston/pb/README.md

 ## Installation

 Download a binary for your platform from the release pages.
-It has been build for MacOsX, Linux x86, Linux //TODO - FIX THIS rename it to `pb` and place it in your path, usually something like `/usr/local/bin`
+It has been build for OSX (Darwin), Linux x86, Linux amd64 and Windows. rename it to `pb` and place it in your path, usually something like `/usr/local/bin`

 Windows users - I don't have a windows machine to do a build on or a way to test the cross compiled version.